go-gremlins/gremlins/docs/docs/usage/configuration.md

 ```

+1. By default `0`, which means that Gremlins will use the system CPUs number.
+2. By default `0`, which means that no test process CPU will be enforced.
+3. By default `0`, which means a default coefficient will be enforced.
-1. Thresholds are set by default to `0`, which means they are not enforced.
-For further information check the specific
+4. Thresholds are set by default to `0`, which means they are not enforced.

-   documentation.
+For further information check the specific command documentation.

 [//]: # (@formatter:off)
 !!! tip